kbmcdonnell/2025_mouse_oscillations_MEP_Kate_McDonnell/README.md

     Measure: when lateral inhibition, behaviour before lateral inhibition

-5. See if the fully function 2 cell system works synchronising.
+5. See if the fully function 2 cell system works synchronisingly or not.

 ## 1D system of cells